kylefmohr/pysky/README.md

 ## Installation / Setup

-1. Clone the repo and install the few dependencies: requests, peewee, and psycopg2-binary.
+1. Clone the repo, add it to PYTHONPATH, and install the few dependencies: requests, peewee, and psycopg2-binary.
 The latter is unnecessary if not using PostgreSQL.

 2. Set up a database connection.
 PostgreSQL and SQLite work, but other databases supported by the Peewee ORM should also work.